Goodbye, Gloria, Hello!

 Goodbye, Gloria, Hello! is a 1967 TV play broadcast by the Australian Broadcasting Corporation.
-It ran for a little over an hour and aired on the ABC on 10 April 1967.
+It ran for a little over an hour and aired on ABC on 10 April 1967.
 It was written by Peter Kenna.
 It was based on a stage play.

 Plot

 According to the Sydney Morning Herald, "a stuffed dog, a canary and a lodger come first in what loosely may be termed Gloria's affection."
 A hen pecked husband, Clive, decides there must be at least one way of getting rid of his wife, Gloria.